taliu02/taliu02/README.md

 My name is Tawfiq and I'm a junior at the Georgia Institute of Technology studying computer science.

-Checkout my website at tawfiqaliu.com.
+Check out my notion webpage @ tawfiqaliu.com.

 📫 Reach me @ tawfiqaliu@gatech.edu.